Continuous revelation: Christianity

-Roman Catholicism and Eastern Orthodoxy
+Roman Catholicism

 Vatican II states "no new public revelation is to be expected before the glorious manifestation of our Lord, Jesus Christ."
-The notion of progressive or continuing revelation is not held by the Roman Catholic Church or by Eastern Orthodoxy, who instead favor the idea of tradition and development of doctrine, while progressivist and continuationist approaches are specifically condemned in the declaration Dominus Iesus.
+The notion of progressive or continuing revelation is not held by the Catholic Church, who instead favor the idea of tradition and development of doctrine.
+Progressivist and continuationist approaches are condemned, such as is outlined in the 2000 declaration Dominus Iesus prepared by the Dicastery for the Doctrine of the Faith.